7kajal/skillswap/README.md

 ## What is Skill Swap?

-**Skill Swap** is a platform where people can **teach what they know and learn what they want** by connecting with others who have complementary skills.
+**SkillSwap** is a platform where people can **teach what they know and learn what they want** by connecting with others who have complementary skills.

 For example: